 The Cause for Sainthood

 Canonization is the complex and lengthy process by which someone receives the title of “Saint” in the Roman Catholic Church.
 This process has taken many forms over the centuries and was most recently revised by Pope John Paul II.
 The current process consists of 4 stages: Servant of God, Venerable, Blessed, and Saint.
-The Servant of God Solanus Casey was named Venerable on July 11, 1995 by Pope John Paul II.
-With the support of the Guild, the Cause is currently pursuing the stage of “Blessed” (beatification) for Venerable Solanus.
+The Servant of God Solanus Casey was named Venerable on July 11, 1995 by then Pope John Paul II.
+Since that time, Pope Francis has declared a miracle to advance the Cause to the stage of Beatification.
+We are awaiting the offical date.

 The word “canonization” comes from the celebration of the Mass.
 What we now call the “Eucharistic Prayer” was formerly known as the “Canon of the Mass.”
 Therefore, to say that one is “canonized” means that his/her name is able to be included in the list of saints in the “Canon of the Mass.”
 The term is still in use today since that ancient rule-of-thumb still applies.
 When a person is canonized or named a Saint, the Church may celebrate the Saint’s feast day and the name may be included in the Eucharistic Prayer.